cgodoyle/ArcGIS_slope_toolbox/README.md

-# ArcGIS slope toolbox for evaluating terrain criteria (NVE 1/2019 3.2 step 3)
+# ArcGIS slope toolbox for evaluating terrain criteria
-Arcgis toolbox for calculating slope with respect to source points as in the terrain criteria in NVE 1/2019 (3.2 step 3).
+ArcGIS toolbox for calculating slope with respect to source points as in the terrain criteria in NVE 1/2019 (3.2 step 3).

 ![terrengkriterier](terrengkriterier.png)